Toowoomba Grammar School: Houses

-Existing houses

 Taylor House – Taylor House was named in honour of the Hon.
 James Taylor, the first chairman of the board of trustees at the school.
 In the first colonial parliament, he represented the Western Downs in the Legislative Council and then later as Mayor of Toowoomba.
 He was well known for his contributions to the Benevolent Society and the hospital, as well as being the first president of the School of Arts and his promotion of the foundation of the Darling Downs Agriculture Society.
 As well as Active Development of the Clifford Park Race Way.

 Prior to 1992, Taylor House was the boarding house for the year-nine students at the school, and in 2004 combined with Gibson House to form a combined day/boarding house.
 This boarding house is the smallest of the six currently on campus with plans for a new boarding house to be situated on the Parents and Friends' Oval, and the boarding house be renovated into the new "Engineering and Vocational Training Centre".
 The House's colour is black.

 Boyce House – Boyce House takes its name from an old boy of the school, Mr Leslie Atherton George Boyce.
 Mr Boyce entered the school in 1911 as a Scholar of the State.
 In 1915 he entered the AIF and served in France, later to be wounded in 1917 and hence awarded the Military Cross for "conspicuous gallantry and devotion to duty when in command of his platoon during an attack".
 On returning to Toowoomba, he became the chief executive officer of the Toowoomba Foundry, remaining as the Director until 1976.

 Prior to 1992, Boyce House was home to Year 10 students and in 2004 along with the other houses was amalgamated with Henderson.

 The boarding house exists next to the Margaret School entrance and is planned to be renovated into the "Culture Centre" focusing on all walks of artistic excellence on campus.
 With a new boarding house to be constructed alongside the new Taylor Boarding House.
 Within the boarding house it maintains four internal dormitories, these being Woodward, Fortescue, Robertson, and Clownes in Honour of famous Old Boys who gave their lives in the Great War and World War II.
 The house's Colour is Maroon.

 Mackintosh House – Mackintosh House is the oldest of the schools houses, and is named after the school's inaugural headmaster, Mr John Mackintosh, who was appointed as headmaster in 1876.
 Born in Scotland in 1836, he excelled academically at Edinburgh University before sailing to Australia in 1861.
 He became immortalised at the school after he was killed when he was thrown from his horse while on a riding expedition to Helidon below the range.